header-image

 About

-Thurston Groves was developed by Bruce Hall in 2001 on the site of a former orange grove, the home of J.T. and Marguerite Thurston.
+Thurston Groves was developed by Bruce Hall in 2001 on the site of a former orange grove and the home of J.T. and Marguerite Thurston.
 The land was purchased by Mr. Thurston in 1917.
-In 1998, widowed, Mrs. Thurston passed away at 92 years of age.
-Her 38 – acre grove was the largest remaining in Pinellas County.
-The groves are gone today; in place of the orange trees, a development of homes called Thurston Groves.
+In 1998, widowed Mrs. Thurston passed away at 92 years of age.
+Her 38-acre grove was the largest remaining in Pinellas County.
+The groves are gone today; in place of the orange trees is a development of homes called Thurston Groves.

 Thurson Orange Grove circa 1930